The Art of Peace

 Keynote

-Prof. Oliver Richmond, University of Manchester
+Prof. Oliver P. Richmond, University of Manchester

 Reception Castle Courtyard / Burghof